dannywillems/dannywillems.github.io/_posts/en-392-ocaml-cordova-secured-typed-hybrid-mobile-applications.md

 [code lang="bash"]
 cordova platform add android
 [/code]

-<div class="dw-quote">I don't give the example for Windows/Windows Phone because it's very hard to install natively OCaml on Windows and you need to be on Windows to build for Windows/Windows Phone.
-However, with <a href="http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/">Bash on Windows</a> eveything is working like on a common Linux Distrbution.</div>
+<p class="dw-quote">I don't give the example for Windows/Windows Phone because it's very hard to install natively OCaml on Windows and you need to be on Windows to build for Windows/Windows Phone.
+However, with <a href="http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/">Bash on Windows</a> eveything is working like on a common Linux Distrbution.</p>
 Now we install plugins.
 For this example, we will used two plugins: <a href="https://github.com/cordova-sms/cordova-sms-plugin">cordova-plugin-sms</a> to send the message and <a href="https://github.com/apache/cordova-plugin-dialogs">cordova-plugin-dialogs</a> to show a dialog.
 We can install with these commands:
 [code lang="bash"]
 cordova plugin add cordova-plugin-sms